szkafander/lazy/README.md

 # lazy
-A growing collection of productivity tools that I use when working with Keras layers.
+A subset of a growing collection of productivity tools that I use when working with Keras layers.
 Useful for manipulating namespaces (classes with only static methods).
 Has methods for converting functions to lazily evaluated and/or cached methods.
 Has methods to convert functions to a few sorts of factory methods.
 Useful for e.g., converting a namespace of neural network topologies to objects that mimic the behavior of Keras layers.

 ## Usage
 ```